 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - Cowden Syndrome: PTEN Gene Deletion/Duplication (OW) is available for those individuals in whom sequence analysis is negative.